Daily one minute.

 4

-Leave these out entirely
+Leave out entirely

 x